JumpLink/cms/public/sites/docs/GettingStarted.md

 An example line with authbind, forever and for node.js installed with nvm (you need to customize this, if you want to use it) could be:

     @reboot (/usr/bin/authbind --deep /home/[user]/.nvm/versions/node.js/[version]/bin/node /root/.nvm/versions/io.js/[version]/bin/forever start /home/[user]/cms/cms.js)

+### Email spam protection

+To enable email spam protection install `spamassassin` and `spamc`, on Debian / Ubuntu based linux boxes this looks like

+    sudo apt-get install spamassassin spamc

+and enable it in `/etc/default/spamassassin`.

 ### Proxy